ChronoSheets/ChronoSheets-PHP-Client/docs/Api/TimesheetsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$request = new \ChronoSheetsClient\ChronoSheetsClientLibModel\CSBatchUpdateTimesheetRequest(); // \ChronoSheetsClient\ChronoSheetsClientLibModel\CSBatchUpdateTimesheetRequest | The batch update timesheets request
+$request = new \ChronoSheetsClient\ChronoSheetsClientLibModel\CSBatchUpdateTimesheetRequest(); // \ChronoSheetsClient\ChronoSheetsClientLibModel\CSBatchUpdateTimesheetRequest | A BatchUpdateTimesheet Request object containing values for the new Timesheets to create
 $xChronosheetsAuth = "xChronosheetsAuth_example"; // string | The ChronoSheets Auth Token

 try {